Inactivating reference codes

 Stewarding considerations

-When a data steward is working on a record that has an inactive reference code, an error about the code is displays only if the steward uses that field.
+When Data Stewards are working on records that have an inactive reference code, an error about the code is displays only if the Data Steward uses that field.
 Otherwise, the inactive code can remain in use by that record.
-This ensures that no processes fail when stewards are working with records that have inactive codes.
+This ensures that no processes fail when Data Stewards are working with records that have inactive codes.